ryanozy/inf2004-team42/README.md

 1. If you encounter an error when you try to build the project, try to delete the build folder and try to build again

 ## Pushing Your Changes to the Repo:
-1. Do not push your build folder | It will cost an error to other users
+1. Do not push your build folder | It will cause an error to other users